 Unsure when you can sign up for a Medicare health or drug plan?
-With so many older adults living on a fixed income or surviving solely on Social Security, the last thing you want is to face late enrollment penalties.
+With so many older adults and other Medicare beneficiaries living on a fixed income or surviving solely on Social Security, the last thing you want is to face late enrollment penalties.

 Important Enrollment Dates to Remember

 Avoid unnecessary late enrollment fees by signing up for Medicare during the proper enrollment periods.

 - During your initial enrollment period: Your initial Medicare enrollment period lasts for seven months, starting three months before you turn 65 and ending three months after the month you turn 65.7

 - During the Medicare annual enrollment period: At any time during annual enrollment, you can join, drop, or switch to another plan.
 This includes Medicare Advantage and Medicare Part D drug plans.
 Open enrollment for Medicare is from Oct.
 15 to Dec.
 7.

 - During the Medicare Advantage open enrollment period: This is only for individuals who already have a Medicare Advantage plan.
 During this time, you can switch to another Medicare Advantage Plan or drop your Medicare Advantage Plan and return to Original Medicare.
 Open enrollment is from Jan.
 1 to March 31.